filecoin-project/specs/expected-consensus.md

 #### Losing Tickets

 In the case that everybody draws a losing ticket in a given round (i.e. no miner is eligible to produce a block), every miner can run leader election again by "scratching" (attempting to generate a new `ElectionProof` from) the next ticket in the chain.
 That is, miners will now use the ticket sampled `K-1` rounds back to generate a new `ElectionProof`.
-They can then compare that proof with their power in the table `N-(L-1)` blocks back.
+They can then compare that proof with their power in the table `N-(L-1)` rounds back.
 This is repeated until a miner scratches a winning ticket and can publish a block (see [Block Generation](#block-generation)).

 In addition to each attempted `ElectionProof` generation, the miner will need to extend the ticket chain by generating another new ticket.
 They use the ticket they generated in the prior round, rather than the prior block's (as is normally used).
 This proves appropriate delay (given that finding a winning Ticket has taken multiple rounds).